 Trusts that qualify as an IRA are not eligible to be shareholders of an S-Corporation.
 (See Revenue Ruling 92-73)

 Your retirement plan is intended to benefit you when you retire, and not a moment before you reach that magic age.
-Transactions that the IRS interprets as providing you immediate, personal financial gain on investments owned by your retirement plan are not allowed.
+Transactions that the IRS interprets as providing you immediate, personal financial gain on investments owned by your retirement account are not allowed.

 Making a prohibited transaction or dealing with a Disqualified Person strips away the tax-deferred feature of your account.
 This makes the transaction automatically and immediately taxable.
 (See IRC Section 4975 for a complete list of prohibited transactions.)